SFDO-Community-Sprints/sticky-selectron-documentation/docs/configuration.md

 # Configuring Sticky Selectron

 ## Data Sources
-Sticky Selectron supports a single object, standard or custom.
+Sticky Selectron supports the selection of records from a single object, standard or custom.
 Selection of the object is defined during configuration.

 ## Sample Flow
 Sticky Selectron comes with a Sample flow called Sticky Selectron Example Account Flow.
 This flow is deactivated and intended to demonstrate how to use Sticky Selectron.
 See the [Example Flows](https://sfdo-community-sprints.github.io/SSSFDG/docs/example-flows/) page for more information.

-## Adding Sticky Selectron to a Screen Flow

-In the components pane select 'Sticky Selectron' and drag it onto the screen.
-_add screenshot here_
+This sample flow is referenced as example information in the configuration settings below.

-## Create Resources
+## Resources
 The flow will need to reference a set of variables (Collection Variables, Record collection Variables and Variables) that you will need to build in order for the Sticky Selectron to reference them in configuration.
 Below is a list of the Resources that you will need to create and how they are used/populated.
 The sample collection names are from the sample flow (Sticky Selectron Example Account Flow) provided in the package.
 We recommend you name collections with more meaningful names to reflect your use-case.